Surplus University Property Policy

 Policy Summary

-When a university office no longer needs a particular item, reuse of university property by other university offices is encouraged whenever feasible.
-When infeasible to reuse within the university, all surplus university property should be properly identified, recorded and disposed of when no longer needed.
+When an academic or administrative unit at the George Washington University (“GW” or “university”) no longer needs a particular item, reuse of university property by other university offices is encouraged whenever feasible.
+When infeasible to reuse within the university, all surplus university property should be properly identified, recorded, and disposed of when no longer needed.

 This policy provides guidance on the proper allocation and/or disposition of surplus university property.